With Detox & Treatment

 Call (855) 615-2269 for 24/7 help with detox and treatment.

-Mid Hudson Addiction Recovery Centers Medically Monitored Withdrawal is an alcohol and drug treatment center in Dutchess County, NY, located at 51 Cannon Street, in the 12601 zip code.
-Mid Hudson Addiction Recovery Centers Medically Monitored Withdrawal provides cocaine detox, alcohol detox and opioid detox.
-Mid Hudson Addiction Recovery Centers Medically Monitored Withdrawal also provides inpatient detoxification and residential treatment.
+Mid Hudson Addiction Recovery Centers Medically Monitored Withdrawal is an alcohol and drug detox center in Dutchess County, NY, located at 51 Cannon Street, in the 12601 zip code.
+Mid Hudson Addiction Recovery Centers Medically Monitored Withdrawal provides cocaine detox, opioid detox and alcohol detox.
+Mid Hudson Addiction Recovery Centers Medically Monitored Withdrawal also provides residential treatment and inpatient detoxification.

 Common signs of alcohol withdrawal include anxiety, nausea, sweating, and tremors.
 It's essential to seek medical assistance when experiencing severe withdrawal symptoms to ensure a safe detox process.